Avel Gordly

-Avel Louise Gordly (born February 13, 1947) is an activist, community organizer, and former politician in the U.S. state of Oregon.
+Avel Louise Gordly (February 13, 1947 – February 16, 2026) was an American activist, community organizer, and politician in the U.S. state of Oregon.
 In 1996, she became the first African-American woman to be elected to the Oregon State Senate, serving from 1997 to 2009.

 Early years

-Avel Louise Gordly was born on February 13th, 1947, in Portland, Oregon, to Fay Lee Gordly, a railroad worker and Auxiliary police officer, and Beatrice Bernice Coleman Gordly, a homemaker, part-time clerk at local Black-owned grocery store Neighborhood Bill's, and a Grand Worthy Matron in the Order of the Eastern Star.
+Avel Louise Gordly was born on February 13, 1947, in Portland, Oregon, to Fay Lee Gordly, a railroad worker and auxiliary police officer, and Beatrice Bernice Coleman Gordly, a homemaker, part-time clerk at local Black-owned grocery store Neighborhood Bill's, and a Grand Worthy Matron in the Order of the Eastern Star.
 She was raised in a working-class, predominantly African-American neighborhood in Northeast Portland, along with her older brother, Tyrone Lee Gordly, and younger sister, Fayetta Gordly Burch.
 Her maternal grandmother, Alberta Louise Randolph, was a prominent community leader and founding member of the Oregon Association of Colored Women's Clubs and the Harriet Tubman Club in Portland.
 Her paternal grandmother, Lessie Gordly, worked as a domestic laborer and in the shipyards during World War II.
 Both women were formative influences in Gordly's early life.

 Gordly attended Girls Polytechnic High School, where she was one of only 20 Black students.
 She resisted efforts to steer her toward vocational education, instead advocating for access to academic and business courses.
 On September 22, 1963, at the age of sixteen, Gordly participated in a civil rights march in Portland organized in response to the bombing of the 16th Street Baptist Church in Birmingham, Alabama.
 Encouraged by one of her teachers to attend, Gordly later described the event as formative in her awareness of political and social justice issues.

 After graduating from high school, Gordly worked for Pacific Northwest Bell for five years before enrolling at Portland State University, where she majored in the Administration of Justice.
 At Portland State, she was introduced to African American literature through her classes in the then-newly established Black Studies department and became involved in international outreach through her participation in Operation Crossroads Africa.
 In 1970, she traveled to Nigeria as part of the program, an experience she later described as transformative.
 She earned a Bachelor of Science degree in 1974, becoming the first person in her immediate family to graduate from college.
 After graduating, Gordly began working with the Oregon Department of Corrections as a counselor in a women's work release facility.

 Gordly was raised in the Mt.
 Olivet Baptist Church community, where she was active in youth groups and local programming.
 Through the church community, Gordly participated in public speaking events and community service from a young age.
-She has credited the church with the development of her values of leadership, service, and public responsibility.
-Faith remains an important part of her adult life, and she remained closely involved with Portland’s Black church community throughout her political career.
+She credited the church with the development of her values of leadership, service, and public responsibility.
+Faith remained an important part of her adult life, and she remained closely involved with Portland's Black church community throughout her political career.